evelyna0008/github-tutorial/README.md

 ---
 ## Workflow & Commands
-When you are working on any of your projects you must make sure you are always checking on what is going on in your repository
+When you are working on any of your projects you must make sure you are always checking on what is going on in your repository.

 * `git status` allows you see if any of your projects are staged and ready to commit and if it was edited. it is important to use `git status` in order to
 not make any mistakes when commiting your project